St James's Church, Piccadilly: History

 In 1662, Henry Jermyn, 1st Earl of St Albans, was granted land for residential development on what was then the outskirts of London.
-He set aside land for the building of a parish church and churchyard on the south side of what is now Piccadilly.
+He set aside land and £7,000 for the building of a parish church and churchyard on the south side of what is now Piccadilly.
 Christopher Wren was appointed the architect in 1672 and the church was consecrated on 13 July 1684 by Henry Compton, the Bishop of London.
 In 1685 the parish of St James was created for the church.

 The church was severely damaged by enemy action in the London Blitz on 14 October 1940.
 After the war ended, the church was restored by Sir Albert Richardson.
 Specialist contractors, Rattee and Kett, of Cambridge, under the supervision of Messrs.
 W. F. Heslop and F. Brigmore, undertook restoration work, which was completed in 1954.
 The old lead-covered spire was replaced by a much lighter fibreglass copy.
 The restored interior, with its pews and light fittings, represents a rare survival of a full suite of church furnishing by Richardson.
 Southwood Garden was created in the churchyard by Viscount Southwood after the Second World War as a garden of remembrance, "to commemorate the courage and fortitude of the people of London", and was opened by Queen Mary in 1946.

+Beliefs

+The church has an inclusive vision.